BhaveshSolanki32/ChessAI/README.md

 4. Once the player clicks on the tile player can move to **InputTaskHandler** calls **MovePiece**.
 Which Moves the Piece to desired location and triggers event that tells the game a piece is moved.
 It is this event that tells the game the player chance has ended.

-5. In human vs human game the **InputReceiver** switches it's raycasting layer to different player pieces so it only takes input for that player.
+5. In human vs human game the **InputReceiver** switches its raycasting layer to different player pieces so it only takes input for that player.

 6. In a human vs AI the **MovePiece** called event triggers a function in **AiTurnHandler** that collects all the requirement for the AI and forwards it to an Interface **IMiniMax** which is implemented by all minimax scripts (we have different minimax scripts for different types of minimax like one that implementes jobs, another is simple minimax).